openstack/openstack-ansible-os_gnocchi/README.rst

 Each of the ``keystone_service_*uri`` variables is expected to include protocol, host, and port for the keystone service.
 Do not specify a path, to include keystone protocol version.
-See also the OpenStack Ansible project and the os_keystone role for more details on these variables.
+See also the OpenStack-Ansible project and the os_keystone role for more details on these variables.

 Each ``keystone_*_insecure`` variable is expected to indicate whether or not